erininabox/final-project-soft-pitch/README.md

 # Final Project Soft Pitch

+Priorities for me:
+1. Portfolio anchor - I want to show off my skills and interests, including especially my database work.
+I really love working with databases so ideally I want to be able to show my ability to work with both MongoDB (done in earlier projects) and SQL (hopefully this project)
+2. I'm aiming at working in EdTech or HealthTech, although anything adjacent to databases would also be great--CRM software, for instance.

 ## Idea 1: School Library/Book Manager
-MVP Description: Web app database with full CRUD capabilities, aimed at helping librarians and teachers track individual library items and class sets.
+MVP Description: Fully responsive web app database with full CRUD capabilities, aimed at helping librarians and teachers track individual library items and class sets.

-Stretch Goals:
-  * Set up a 'reports' function with the ability to

 Goal: I want this to be a polished portfolio piece using the SERN stack